The Best Thing I Learned From: Andy Dalton

 He even color coordinates his rings with his uniforms.
 When the team is on the road and wears white jerseys, he puts on the white Qalo.
 At home, the black one makes an appearance.

-He wants to show Cincinnati, his colleagues, and the world he is off the market, even when he’s on the field.
+He wants to show the city he plays in front of, his colleagues, and the world he is off the market, even when he’s on the field.

 In an industry with a high divorce rate, it’s refreshing to see a man tell everyone he’s dedicated to his wife and family.
 There have been many reports over the years that exposed the extramarital affairs of professional athletes off the field.
 These players have a lot of money at their disposal and time to waste when they are on the road during the season, and they also have a great deal of temptation thrown their way